 If a bad add-on or an error on a web page caused a crash in IE7, it generally caused the entire browser to crash; all open tabs were affected.

-IE8 has been rebuilt so that the tabs and the frame are only loosely coupled.
-This means this if a site or add-on causes a tab to crash, only that tab is affected.
+IE8 was created so that the tabs and the program’s “frame” are largely independent of one another.
+This means that if a site or add-on causes a tab to crash, only that tab is affected.
 The browser itself remains stable and usable, and other tabs remain unaffected.
-We call this Loosely Coupled IE, or LCIE.

-In addition, IE8 has Automatic Crash Recovery.
-A tab that crashes will be restored automatically to its former state.
-And in the unlikely event that the browser crashed or closes unexpectedly, the entire session (all tabs) will be restored.
-If you are entering information on a web page, maybe writing an email or filling out a form, and the page crashes, IE8 will recover the information you’ve entered when it returns the page.

-While less unnerving than a crash, accidental closing of a tab can be just as frustrating.
-IE8 reduces that frustration by letting you restore recently closed tabs from the New Tab page
+The Automatic Crash Recovery feature in IE8 does just what it says: a tab that crashes will be restored to its original state automatically.
+If the browser were to ever crash or close unexpectedly, all tabs will be restored.
+And if you are entering information on a web page, such as writing an e-mail or filling out a form, and the page crashes, IE8 will recover the information you’ve entered when it reopens the page.
+And what if you close a tab accidentally?
+IE8 reduces that frustration by restoring recently closed tabs from the New Tab page.

 Management of Add-Ons and Toolbars

 Add-ons, including ActiveX controls and toolbars, are extensions to IE that can be distributed by websites.
-Most add-ons are useful and of high-quality, but the occasional poorly written or dated add-on can cause performance and stability problems.
-And once a bad Add-on is installed and running, it can be difficult to get rid of.
+Most add-ons are useful and of high-quality, but the occasional improperly written or dated add-on can cause performance and stability problems.
+And once a bad or older Add-on is installed and running, it can be difficult to get rid of.
 IE8 helps in two ways.

 For toolbars, IE8 adds a close button.
-Any active toolbar will have a close button like any window.
-This is particularly useful if you accidentally download a toolbar that you don’t want or if you find yourself with more than one toolbar on at the same time.
+Any active toolbar will have a close button, just like any window.
+This is particularly useful if you accidentally download a toolbar that you don’t want or if you find yourself with more than one toolbar turned on at the same time.
 Click the close button, and the toolbar both closes and is disabled.
-Disabling stops the toolbar from running tasks in the background, which may be invisible to you but could slow down your PC or track web usage.
-Some toolbars come with additional add-ons, and IE8 will ask if you’d like to disable the related add-ons.
-If you accidentally close a toolbar, it can be enabled again by selecting Manage Add-ons from the Tools menu.
+Disabling stops the toolbar from performing tasks that might be invisible to you but which could slow down your PC or track where you go and what you do on the web.
+Some toolbars come with additional add-ons, and IE8 will ask if you’d like to disable those, too.
+If you accidentally close and disable a toolbar, it can be always be turned on again.

-In rare cases, a very bad add-on can cause the browser to crash every time it’s launched.
-IE8 includes an improved “No Add-ons Mode” to allow you to break such a cycle if you encounter it.
-When you start IE8 in “No Add-ons Mode,” it launches in a stable state.
+In rare cases, an add-on can cause the browser to crash every time it’s launched.
+IE8 includes an improved No Add-ons Mode to allow you to break such a cycle if you encounter it.
+When you start IE8 in No Add-ons Mode, it launches in a stable state.
 From there, you can select Manage Add-ons from the Tools menu and determine the cause of the problem.

-The best way to reduce exposure to out-of-date controls and toolbars is avoid them from the beginning.
-When you upgrade from IE7, the IE8 Upgrade Advisor will notify you if any of your add-ons are out of date and help you install the latest ones instead.
+The best way to reduce exposure to out-of-date ActiveX controls and toolbars is avoid them from the beginning.
+When you upgrade from IE7, the IE8 Upgrade Advisor will notify you if any of your add-ons are out of date and help you install the latest ones.
 This will make IE8 faster and more stable right from the start.

 Speed and Efficiency